Aliases for ABI1 Gene

 GeneCards Summary for ABI1 Gene

-ABI1 (Abl-Interactor 1) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
+ABI1 (Abl Interactor 1) is a Protein Coding gene.
+Among its related pathways are Regulation of actin dynamics for phagocytic cup formation and EphB-EphrinB Signaling.
 GO annotations related to this gene include protein complex binding and protein tyrosine kinase activator activity.
-An important paralog of this gene is ABI2.
+An important paralog of this gene is ABI3.

 UniProtKB/Swiss-Prot for ABI1 Gene